 The Salisbury Short Story Prize 2019 shortlist was announced today.
 Story length for the competition was 500 words – quite a challenge of you are not, like me, used to writing much flash fiction.
 Pleased to say that I am one of the six named on the shortlist.

 The theme was ‘Rivers’ which was fortunate as I was already working on a fly fishing story – set on the river Usk.

 I have been researching the subject for awhile including chatting to a female friend who is a fly fisherman (she uses that term) and also watching the Whitehouse and Mortimer fishing series set on a different river each episode – including the Usk.
 Talk about synchronicity.

 I didn’t win but nothing is wasted – another of my writing mottos.
 I have expanded and deepened this piece of flash fiction and entered it into another competition.
 At least I know that half of it is OK – let’s see if I’ve improved or spoilt it with the new version.
-Not winning, however, will not tell me is it is bad – just that it wasn’t what the judges liked enough to award a prize.
+Not winning, however, does not tell you anything abut the quality of your writing- ony that it wasn’t what the judges liked enough to award a prize.